 Recipients of Personal Data

-The Firm may disclose your personal data to other organisations in connection with the above purposes, including:
+The Chambers may disclose your personal data to other organisations in connection with the above purposes, including:

 to third parties who we engage to provide services to us in connection with this website, such as outsourced service providers, IT services providers, professional advisers and auditors;